squid-cache/squid-cache.github.io/Features/CacheHierarchy.rst

 == How do I configure Squid forward all requests to another proxy? ==

-First, you need to give Squid a parent cache witheth SquidConf:cache_peer directive.
+First, you need to give Squid a parent cache with the SquidConf:cache_peer directive.
 Second, you need to tell Squid it can not connect directly to origin servers with SquidConf:never_direct.
 This is done with these configuration file lines:

 {{{
 cache_peer parentcache.foo.com parent 3128 0 no-query default